Assistant Professor, Department of Ecology and Evolutionary Biology; and

 RJ (Richard J.) Knecht's research focuses on terrestrial ecosystems, combining paleobiology, paleoecology, ichnology, and sedimentology to reconstruct fossil communities and evolutionary dynamics across time and space.
 He works with both exceptionally preserved specimens from Lagerstätten and more problematic fossil material, aiming to clarify the biology, behavior, and ecological roles of terrestrial organisms.
 His approach emphasizes interdisciplinary integration and the development and use of new and existing methods in imaging and analysis to improve the resolution and interpretation of complex fossil evidence.
 He is also a Research Associate of the Museum of Comparative Zoology at Harvard University and a Research Associate of the Turkana Basin Institute in Kenya.
 He obtained his Ph.D. from Harvard University in 2025.

-Incoming graduate student (Fall 2025) in Ecology and Evolutionary Biology (EEB)
+Graduate student in Ecology and Evolutionary Biology (EEB)

 ------------------------------------------------------